staples-sparx/StaplesLabs.github.io/what-we-do.md

 time!

-Of course this is easier said than done, because Bob might actually be price sensitive for specific products, specific times of the day and of the year, when shopping from a specific location, when exhibiting specific browsing patterns, etc. This is where our expertise in data science and machine learning is handy.
+Of course this is easier said than done, because Bob might actually be price sensitive for specific products, specific times of the day or year, when shopping from a specific location, when exhibiting specific browsing patterns, etc. This is where our expertise in data science and machine learning comes in handy.

-"Personal Offer" is already running in production on staples.com and demonstrating its capacity to boost sales & margins at the same time.
-This is just the start though, we are improving our models every day.
+"Personal Offer" is already running on staples.com and demonstrating its capacity to boost sales & margins at the same time.
+This is just the start though -- we are improving our models every day.

 ### Personal Email